JINHXu/Mathematical-Methods-I-WS1920-Tutorial.github.io/README.md

 ### Further tips on constructing natural deduction:

-Start with premises or auxiliary assumotions plugged in here.<br/>
+Start with premises or auxiliary assumptions plugged in here.<br/>
 While auxiliary assumptions have to be discharged later at some point.<br/>
 __How to decide what auxiliary assumptions to plug in?<br/>__ *Observe the premises and conclusions, see the relevance, and consider what to plug in to get to the conclusion with useing the premises and rules.<br/>*